 - There was a system and policy for recording and acting on significant events and incidents.
 Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
-The practice learned, shared lessons, identified themes and took action to improve safety in the practice.
-For example we saw that the practice had a protocol they followed to ensure all staff and patients attending the practice were safe from harm. - There was a system for receiving and acting on safety alerts.
+The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
+For example, a recent incident involved posted information being sent out to the incorrect patient.
+As a result of this all outgoing correspondence is checked using the patients date of birth. - There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.